aigis-styleguide/aigis/src/en/Documantation/comment_syntax.md

 ---
 ```

-Specifying config keys of components (default is `category` and `tag`) in `output_collection:` which is in the configuration file ( `aigis_config.yml`) , you can generate a components style guide grouped by the specified configuration keys.
+Specifying config keys of components (default is `category` and `tag`) in `output_collection:` which is in the configuration file ( `aigis_config.yml`) , you can generate a components styleguide grouped by the specified configuration keys.

 > `category` and `tag` are grouped and output by default.